 This was a white world, unbroken and endless with towering mountains and flat plains…

 This was a white world, unbroken and endless with towering mountains and flat plains, ordinarily a quiet place, yet sometimes filled with the sounds of jousting male elephant seals, growling fur seals, squawking Skua birds and the endless chattering of King penguins and their chicks.
 Occasionally, you might hear the roar of calving glacier ice.
 Later, a southern right whale was spotted breaching, just before we boarded Zodiacs to Fortuna Bay and a wet landing.
 Actually all landings are wet, as there are no docking facilities.
 You swivel over the edge of the Zodiac raft, and place your muck or bog boots in the frigid water.

 Today I would hike from Fortuna Bay to Stromness, the last leg of the trip that Shackleton and his companions made 100 years ago as they crossed South Georgia.
 (Of course they made the journey in the dead of winter.)
 The hike is about four miles, quite steep, rising from sea level to about 1,000 feet in elevation and down to sea level again.
 It was exhilarating!
 Starting from a dirt plain, we stood as one with the tops of the snow mountains.
 As we ended the hike we still had to forge small streams and were attacked by dive-bombing terns, whose territory we were “invading.”

 This Travel Journal submitted by Mel Weiss details his National Geographic Antarctica South Georgia & Falkland Islands cruise with AdventureSmith Explorations.
-Read all Antarctica Small Ship Cruise Reviews and worldwide cruise reviews for more insights from our alumni travelers and experts, or contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875
+Read all Antarctica Small Ship Cruise Reviews and worldwide cruise reviews for more insights from our alumni travelers and experts.
+Find all our Antarctica trips.
+Contact one of our Adventure Specialists to learn more about these small ship cruises and wilderness adventures: 1-877-620-2875